notyoyoma/dcg/src/game_modules/dcg-character/README.md

 ## Guilds

 Progressing through guilds will improve a character's abilities and teach them spells.
+Each level you progress will increase the required experience exponentially.
+Each other guild you are a member of will dramatically increase the amount of XP required for each level.
+For more information on how experience works, [ click here ]( ./doc/experience.md ).

+List guilds...

 Read more (coming soon)